What is Asthma?

 It is important to understand what triggers your asthma symptoms.
 Asthma is not a one-size-fits-all disease – what sets off symptoms for you or someone in your family may be quite different from what affects others.
 When you understand what’s happening inside your lungs and how they respond to allergens and irritants like pollen, dust mites or smoke, you can take steps to prevent or minimize symptoms.

-What are common asthma symptoms and triggers?
+What are common asthma symptoms?

 Common asthma symptoms include: